guilsa/dotfiles/README.md

 Target machines must remember to manually git push/pull to keep this repo and dotfiles across machines up-to-date.

+# Required Manual Backup Reminder (Important)

+**Important:** This dotfiles repository contains a `.zshrc.local` file which is included in the `.gitignore`.
+Please remember to back up this file individually to Google Drive or Dropbox to avoid losing any personal configurations.

 ## VSCode User Settings

 Please remember to manually setup symlink: